gauravmittal54/express-mysql-api/README.md

   #### The username for your MySQL database
   USER=your_mysql_username

+- Execute 'npm createDumpDbDetails.js' to dump data in database.
 - Install the dependencies using npm install.
 - run swagger.js using npm swagger.js command to generate swagger_output.json
 - Start the server using npm start.